MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-downstream-inheritance.md

 ## Considerations and limitations

 * Downstream inheritance is limited to 80 items.
 If the number of downstream items exceeds 80, no downstream inheritance takes place.
-Only the item where the label was applied will receive the label.
+Only the item where the label was applied receives the label.
 * Downstream inheritance never overwrites manually applied labels.
-* Downstream inheritance never replaces a label on downstream content with a label that is less restrictive than the currently applied label.
+* Downstream inheritance never replaces a label on downstream content with a label that's less restrictive than the currently applied label.
 * [Sensitivity labels inherited from data sources](service-security-sensitivity-label-inheritance-from-data-sources.md) are automatically propagated downstream only when fully automated downstream inheritance mode is enabled.

 ## Next steps